Dpbm/quantum/resources.md

 ## people

-Here, are some researchers, professors, engineers, etc. that works with some quantum fields.
+Here are some researchers, professors, engineers, etc. that works with some quantum fields.

 | [Andrea Morello](https://research.unsw.edu.au/people/scientia-professor-andrea-morello)  |